evfitzgriff/evfitzgriff.github.io/_pages/about.md

   - /about.html
 ---

-I am a One Health practicioner focused on identifying the added value of One Health interventions, especially in the context of pastoralism in the drylands of East Africa.
+I am a One Health practicioner focused on addressing challenges at the human-animal-environment interface.
+I specifically work with pastoralists in the drylands of East Africa on issues surrounding livelihoods, public health, and resilience.
 I received my DVM, MPH, and MS degrees from Tufts University.
 I am developing and validating a One Health systems economic analysis tool (OHSET) that will contribute to the emerging disipline of One Health economics for my PhD.
 It utilizes multicriteria decision analysis and cost-consequence analysis to help decision makers improve One Health programs.
-Throughout graduate school, I have consistantly worked at the intersection of human, animal, and environmental health and policy to investigate sustainable solutions that cross traditional disciplinary and international borders.
-When I'm not on the computer or in the field, I enjoy hiking with my wife, two dogs, and (leashed) cat in Central Massachusetts.
+When I'm not on my computer or in the field, I enjoy hiking with my wife, two dogs, and (leashed) cat in Central Massachusetts.

 News
 ======